fatemehtokhi/Assignements/README.md

 - Multiplies of 3 and 5:Summing multiplies of 3 and 5 of number.
 - Checking a number for PrimeNumber oder none-PrimeNumebr.
 - Fibonacci:How we can calculate numbers of Fibonacci.
-- Pzramid mit "*":How we print a pyramid mit "*".
+- Pyramid mit "*":How we print a pyramid mit "*".
+- Pyramid mit columns:How we print a pyramid mit columns.
+- Pyramid mit rows:How we print a pyramid mit rows.
+- Pyramid mit Alphabet:How we print a pyramid mit Alphabet.